 The webinar explains the available options for migrating from unsupported versions of SQL and will help you make an informed decision about which one is most suitable for your organisation’s situation.

 What to do about SQL End of Support webinar

 - Introduction to SQL 2008 End of Support

 - What to do next

 - How Trustmarque can help

-Tom McEwing is one of our Microsoft Licensing Specialists who advises our customers on how to get the most from their Microsoft volume licensing and contracts.
-Tom is a Microsoft Certified Professional and Partner Commercial Executive, these accreditations give him access to information from Microsoft that isn’t publicly available.
-This provides him, and consequently the wider Trustmarque team, with the knowledge of future Microsoft licensing announcements and how they will affect our customers.
+Tom is one of our Microsoft Licensing Specialists who advises our customers on how to get the most from their Microsoft volume licensing and contracts.
+Tom is a Microsoft Certified Professional and Partner Commercial Executive.
+These accreditations give him access to information from Microsoft that isn’t publicly available, providing him, and consequently the wider Trustmarque team, with the knowledge of future Microsoft licensing announcements and how they will affect our customers.